 D9B.

-Feedback on the quality of the digital public service Name

-Category Manifestation

-Weight

-Rationale This item assesses if and to what extent the public service delivery is user centered and streamlined, allowing the end users to provide feedback on the quality of the digital public service.
+Name Feedback on the quality of the digital public service Category Manifestation Weight - Question type Multiple choice (1 answer possible) Rationale This item assesses if and to what extent the public service delivery is user centered and streamlined, allowing the end users to provide feedback on the quality of the digital public service.
 This item examines the organisational behavioural interoperability specifications of data, information and knowledge consumed by the digital public service from other services.
 This item is compliant with the EIRA ABB Service Delivery Mode.

-Question Which digital channels does the service provide to capture end-user feedback?The service does not provide any capabilities to capture end-user feedback on its quality in delivering data, information and knowledge.

-Email

-- Contact form

-- Chat

-- Social media

-- Other

-п 1 n u u •

-Support of the end users Name

-Category Manifestation

-20% Weight

-This item assesses if and to what extent the public service delivery is user centered and streamlined, allowing the end users to communicate directly with the service providers as deemed necessary.
+Question Which digital channels does the service provide to capture end-user feedback?The service does not provide any capabilities to capture end-user feedback on its quality in delivering data, information and knowledge. • Email • Contact form • Chat • Social media • Other Examples Question logic Next question D10.
+Name Support of the end users Category Manifestation Weight 20% Question type Multiple choice (1 answer possible) Rationale This item assesses if and to what extent the public service delivery is user centered and streamlined, allowing the end users to communicate directly with the service providers as deemed necessary.
 This item examines the organisational behavioural interoperability specifications of data, information and knowledge consumed by the digital public service from other services.
 This item is compliant with the EIRA ABB Service Delivery Mode.

-Question To what extent does the digital public service provide means to support the end users with regards to the delivery of data, information and knowledge?

-The service does not provide any means to support the end users with regards to the delivery of data, information and knowledge (e.g. it is not possible for

-- the end user to communicate directly and on-site visit to the public administration's premises is required) - The service provides non-interactive means to support the end users with regards to the delivery of data, information and knowledge (e.g. a FAQ section or equivalent). - The service provides interactive means to support the end users with regards to the delivery of data, information and knowledge (e.g. a phone line or equivalent) - The service provides interactive digital means to support the end users with regards to the delivery of data, information and knowledge (e.g. an electronic contact form). - The service provides interactive, digital and synchronous means to support the end users with regards to the delivery of data, information and knowledge (e.g. a chatbox). - Not applicable or not necessary (according to the scope of the service) - 'No answer
+- The service does not provide any means to support the end users with regards to the delivery of data, information and knowledge (e.g. it is not possible for the end user to communicate directly and on-site visit to the public administration's premises is required) - The service provides non-interactive means to support the end users with regards to the delivery of data, information and knowledge (e.g. a FAQ section or equivalent). - The service provides interactive means to support the end users with regards to the delivery of data, information and knowledge (e.g. a phone line or equivalent) - The service provides interactive digital means to support the end users with regards to the delivery of data, information and knowledge (e.g. an electronic contact form). - The service provides interactive, digital and synchronous means to support the end users with regards to the delivery of data, information and knowledge (e.g. a chatbox). - Not applicable or not necessary (according to the scope of the service) - 'No answer

 - The national public procurement platform provides a telephone support and an email to the economic operators - PROMETA in Luxemburg creates intelligent forms for service desk ticketing.
 Complex and structured decision tree models generate an online questionnaire when executed in the portal (NextGen Portal) developed by the BPMO.
-The service desk agent is then able to manage and record incident calls, providing issue resolution extracted from a knowledge base (BPMbased) and pushing the ticket creation to a separate ticketing system.
+The service desk agent is then able to manage and record incident calls, providing issue resolution extracted from a knowledge base (BPM-based) and pushing the ticket creation to a separate ticketing system.